 Our documentary-style short educational video, "Marine Ecology in Easter Island," took second place in the voting for best video at the 2015 Beneath the Waves Film Festival at the Benthic Ecology Meeting in Quebec City, Canada!

 Our ecologically themed animation, "A Tale of Two Urchins," was published in The New York Times!

-We are also developing educational programs for schoolchildren based on Galapagos marine life and food chains.
-Recently, Sofia and Robbie visited a kindergarten/transition class to talk about urchins!
+We have also developed educational programs for local schoolchildren based on Galapagos marine life and food chains.
+Sofia and Robbie visited a kindergarten/transition class to talk about urchins!
 Read about it in a blog post here.

 IN THE MEDIA

 "Cambio climatico en Galápagos" Telemundo News, January 2019

 "As Seas Warm, Galápagos Islands Face a Giant Evolutionary Test" New York Times, December 2018

 "A lifetime under the waves" (cover and feature article), 41 North, August 2018

 "A Warming Planet Jolts the Iconic Creatures of the Galápagos" (in print issue as "Life in the Balance") National Geographic, May 2017

 "Galápagos study identifies keystone predator in a complex food web" Brown University News, May 1, 2017